ke7lvb/sonnen_battery/README.md

 Simple driver to retrieve the current status of your Sonnen Battery

 Programmed for Sonnen Core.
-Should work with other models (untested).
+Should work with other models.

 Requires only local IP address of your Sonnen battery